Coffee vs Tea: Beyond Caffeine

 Caffeine has been incredibly impactful, and I do not intend to run its good name through the dirt.
 But as Aristotle cautioned two millennia ago: “all things in moderation.”
 Caffeine is good, but it’s possible to get too much of a good thing.

 But fear not!
-The robust natural treasures of the world did not put all their energizing eggs in one basket.
-Due to the co-evolution of all life on Earth stemming from common amino acids, much of our brain chemistry looks like plant alkaloids!
-(Raffa, 2) Because of that, there are other options out there for natural energy boosters.
+The natural wonders of the world did not put all their energizing eggs in one basket.
+Because the evolution of all life on Earth stems from common amino acids, much of our brain chemistry looks like plant alkaloids!
+As a result, there are other options out there for natural energy boosters.

 It Runs In the Family: Coffee and Kratom

-Let me introduce you to the distant cousin of coffee, Mitragyna speciosa, aka kratom.
-Both Coffea arabica and MItragyna speciosa are members of the Rubiaceae family, arguably one of the coolest plant families out there.
+Let me introduce you to the distant cousin of coffee, the Mitragyna speciosa tree, also known as kratom.
+Both Coffea arabica and MItragyna speciosa are members of the Rubiaceae family of plants.
+It’s arguably one of the coolest plant families out there.

 Caffeine is structured similarly to adenosine, a molecule in your body that’s related to digestion and drowsiness.
 Regarded as an adenosine blocker, caffeine exerts it’s energizing and mood boosting effects in a consistent and reliable way.

 Kratom’s primary active alkaloids are all indole alkaloids.
-Indoles, simply, is a broad category of molecules that are built around a similar scaffold, called the indole ring.
+Indole alkaloids, simply, are a broad category of molecules that are built around a similar scaffold, called the indole ring.

 This is all to say, coffee is a great natural energy booster, but it’s not the only option!